F00LIAN/Auto-Manufacturer-Customer-Segmentation-With-R/README.md

 </p>

 <h1>Clustering Analysis in R</h1>
-This project implements K-Means clustering to analyze a dataset of cars, using R to determine optimal clusters and evaluate segmentation characteristics.<br />
+This project implements K-Means clustering to analyze a dataset of cars, using R to determine optimal clusters and evaluate customer segmentation characteristics.<br />

 <h2>Video Demonstration</h2>